 Family Friendly Companies: These companies promote families and parents and their educational tasks, from which future generations can profit.

-Climate Protection Companies: Climate protection is becoming increasingly important and with an investment in these companies you pay attention to a low CO2 emissions in relation to the size and industry of the company.
+Climate Protection Companies: Climate protection is becoming increasingly important and with an investment in these companies you pay attention to low CO2 emissions in relation to the size and industry of the company.

 Companies with Sound Incentives: The competition amongst these companies is less pronounced and there are fewer conflicts of interests between the owner and the board.
-Companies with Board members who do not receive large amounts of money from the shareholders can not be found in these lists.
+Companies with Board members who do not receive large amounts of money from the shareholders cannot be found in these lists.